 JOHN FORCE 16-TIME NHRA WORLD CHAMPION

-In retrospect, 2013 was an uphill battle for John Force.
+Force’s last championship in 2013 was an uphill battle.
 To say it was a dogfight for just going rounds, let alone winning races would be an understatement.
-In the thick of it, the legendary John Force reshuffled his crew chiefs and teams much to the chagrin of his competition.
 Some racers even doubted John’s ability to stay in the game and felt his best days as a competitor were in the rearview mirror.
 Little did they know this iconic driver had a plan and was well on his way to winning his 16th NHRA Mello Yello Funny Car World Championship.

 Maybe it was John’s humble beginnings of being the youngest of five siblings with his fry cook mom and truck driving dad.
 He overcame childhood polio to become the quarterback of his high school football team only to lose every game he played for three seasons.